Friday, September 9, 2016 / by Kimo Quance

 Today, the Quance Group is proud to show you a charming home on Leavesly Trail in Riverwalk.
 Built in 2007, this 4-bedroom, 3 bathroom unit is spread across an impressive 1,860 sq. ft. of space.
 The property boasts an open floor plan with large windows, which keeps the interior flooded with bright, natural light.

-The vaulted ceilings, combined with the layout of the living/dining area, makes the home feel even more expansive than it i ...
+The vaulted ceilings, combined with the layout of the living/dining area, makes the home feel even more expansive than it is.
+With th. ...

 Friday, July 22, 2016 / by Kimo Quance